 Next: Top 10 Reasons and Solutions for Frequent Tripping of MCBs

-In regions like the Middle East, where solar energy and DC-based systems are booming, a common question arises: “Can AC MCB be used for DC?”
+In the modern world, where solar energy and DC-based systems are booming, a common question arises: “Can AC MCB be used for DC?”
 While it might seem cost-effective to repurpose AC-rated circuit breakers, doing so poses serious safety risks.
 This guide dives into the technical differences between AC vs DC MCB, explains why mixing them is dangerous, and recommends reliable DC breaker solutions for industrial and residential setups.

 Feature | AC MCB | DC MCB |